Lahma712/A--search-algorithm/README.md

 We can draw a general conclusion from this:

-- A smaller <i>heuristic weight</i> results in a bigger runtime but cheaper path
+- A smaller <i>heuristic weight</i> results in a longer runtime but cheaper path
 - A bigger <i>heuristic weight</i> results in a smaller runtime but more expensive path